fawda123/sf_trends/README.md

 * `nutcor.RData` results of ccf analysis of selected delta and suisun stations comparing nitrogen species

 * `mods.RData` dataset for wrtds, including model results.
 This is a nested data frame with identifiers.
 All response, flow values are ln + 1 transformed, flow (or salinity) records for each nutrient variable and station are combined based on the monthly lag ided from `bests.RData`

+* `mods_nolag.RData` dataset for wrtds, including model results.
+This is the same file as `mods.RData` except the matched flow variables are not lagged.

 **_R/_** Supporting R scripts